EishaAA/Data-Visualization-Workshop/README.md

 'Error in dyn.load(file, DLLpath = DLLpath, ...)...
 On MacOS, rgl depends on XQuartz, which you can download from xquartz.org'.
 ```

 First download XQuatrz from xquartz.org, then restart your computer.
-You should now be able to load the RGL library without any error messages.
+You should now be able to load the RGL library without any error messages (XQuartz will open when the RGL library is loaded).

 Now you can check the version numbers of each package: